 One day in May 2013, only two months after he finally started paying rent, he came into my bedroom to announce that he would be moving to Southern Oregon.
 He added, “You may stay here as long as you like.”

 I was floored, but didn’t say a word about how upset I was – I just listened, knowing that I couldn’t afford to remain in the house and that I didn’t want to be in that house anyway.

 I thought it over a few hours, then decided that if he wanted to leave without me, leaving me with the financial burden of this house, I would move to Northern Idaho to live closer to my daughter who was living in Spokane, Washington at the time… right on the other side of the border from where I wanted to be – which was Post Falls or Coeur d’Alene, Idaho.

 When I told him my plan, he said he wanted to go with me!

+I told him he could go with me to Idaho but would have to find his own place to live there, and he agreed to that.
 So I started giving away or selling most of my possessions, including some that were very dear to me, like my grandmother’s bedroom furniture, my books, and my sewing machine with cabinet… which had been my mother’s when I was a child.
 This took a couple of months, but I worked hard and let go emotionally of many of the most precious things I owned so I could make this long-distance move.